Busayoilesanmi/LITA_Capstone_Project/README.md

  ---
 ### Key Metrics

 By tracking these metrics, this analysis aims to provide a well-rounded view of both sales and customer engagement.
 The Sales Data metrics help identify top products, revenue patterns, and regional differences, while the Customer Data metrics provide insights into loyalty,cancellation rate and revenue contributions by customer segments.
-Together, these metrics will guide data-driven strategies to enhance sales, improve customer retention, and optimize business growth.
+Together, these metrics will guide data-driven decision to enhance sales, improve customer retention, and optimize business growth.

 ---
 #### Key Metrics for the Sales Data